pnxl/handel-pos/README.md

 1. `menu`, to store all your items
 2. `cashiers`, for logging who sold what
 3. `purchases`, to log items you've sold
+4. `quotes`, for the text under the 'Cashier' title

 You'll also need two storage buckets, for the following: